International Code Council Celebrates World Water Day

 - The new ICC 815 Standard (in development) for Sizing Water Distribution, Sanitary Drainage and Vent Piping Systems is a research-led initiative that will reinvent the way plumbing systems are designed and sized in collaboration with international subject matter experts and academia.

 - The new ICC 825 Standard (in development) for Residential Onsite Wastewater Treatment Systems will take a global approach to develop minimum requirements to safeguard the health, safety and general welfare of the public and address societal and industry challenges through designing, constructing, operating and maintaining such systems.
-Furthermore, the new standard will focus on the impacts of a changing climate, and how better to design and install such systems to be more resilient to extreme weather events.
+Furthermore, the new standard will focus on the impacts of a changing climate, and how to better design and install such systems to be more resilient to extreme weather events.

 - A collaborative effort of the International Code Council, ASHRAE and the National Association of Home Builders, ICC 700 — National Green Building Standard outlines a variety of green practices, including energy and water efficiency, which can be incorporated into new homes and multifamily buildings.